ferroche90/email-validator-tool/README.md

 ## License

-This project is proprietary software.
-All rights reserved.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.